trulysimple/tsargp/.changeset/silly-seals-camp.md

 '@trulysimple/tsargp-docs': minor
 ---

-Removed the `parseDelimited` attribute from the "Parameter attributes", to reflect changes in code.
-Moved some text about custom phrases and format specifiers to the Styles page, where the information on this subject is now centralized.
+Removed the `parseDelimited` attribute from the "Parameter attributes" in the Options page, to reflect changes in code.
+Moved some text about custom phrases and format specifiers from both Formatter and Validator pages to the Styles page, where the information on this subject is now centralized.

 Updated the "Error items" section of the Validator page, to reflect changes in code.
 In the same page, the "Enums validation" section was renamed to "Constraints validation", where the new validation rule for numeric ranges was documented.